Open-Models-Startup/docs-vite/docs/guides/user-guide/keyboard-shortcuts.md

 ---
 title: &title Keyboard shortcuts
 description: &description A “keyboard shortcut” or “keybinding” is combination of keys on your keyboard which allows you to perform  common actions such as saving a file, modifying the view, or copying a line of code.
-In the StackBlitz editor this set of shortcuts is predefined and, currently, non-customizable.
+In the OpenModels editor this set of shortcuts is predefined and, currently, non-customizable.
 head:
   - ['meta', {property: 'og:title', content: *title}]
-  - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/keyboard-shortcuts.png'}]
+  - ['meta', {property: 'og:image', content: 'https://openmodels.wiki/img/og/keyboard-shortcuts.png'}]
   - ['meta', {name: 'twitter:title', content: *title}]
   - ['meta', {name: 'twitter:description', content: *description}]
 ---

 # {{ $frontmatter.title }}

 A “keyboard shortcut” or “keybinding” is combination of keys on your keyboard which allows you to perform  common actions such as saving a file, modifying the view, or copying a line of code.
-In the StackBlitz editor this set of shortcuts is predefined and, currently, non-customizable.
+In the OpenModels editor this set of shortcuts is predefined and, currently, non-customizable.

 Choose your platform to see the full list of available shortcuts: [Windows](#windows-keybindings) | [MacOS](#macos-keybindings) | [Linux](#linux-keybindings).